At a Glance

 Understand the Role: Read the job description carefully to understand the responsibilities and requirements of the Data Input Clerk position.
 Tailor your application to highlight how your skills and experiences align with these expectations.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous administrative support roles or experience in healthcare settings.
-Mention specific tasks you have undertaken that relate to data input and quality assurance.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous administrative roles or experience in data management.
+Mention specific technologies or systems you have used that are relevant to the role.

 How to prepare for a job interview at North Tees And Hartlepool Nhs Foundation Trust